rcpch/digital-growth-charts-server/docs/clinician/chart-information-health-staff.md

 ### Predicting adult height

 Parents like to know how tall their child will be as an adult.
 The child’s most recent height centile (aged 2–4 years) gives a good idea of this for healthy children.
 Plot this centile on the adult height predictor to the right of the height chart to find the average adult height for children on this centile.
 Four out of five children will have adult heights that are within 6cm above or below this value.

-Adult Height Predictor
+#### Adult Height Predictor
-This allows you to predict the child’s adult height based on their current height, but with a regression adjustment to allow for the tendency of very tall and short children to be less extreme in height as adults.
+The paper-based Adult Heigth Predictor allowed you to predict the child’s adult height based on their current height, but with a regression adjustment to allow for the tendency of very tall and short children to be less extreme in height as adults.
 Four girls out of five will have an adult height within ±6 cm of the predicted adult height.

+!!! info
+    Adult Height Prediction is an upcoming feature of the Digital Growth Chart API